 - Palladis Tamia (1598) is a book of literary history and criticism written by Francis Meres, who compared Shakespeare with Seneca for tragedy and Plautus for comedy.
 He described him as “Mellifluous and honey-tongued,” and added, “the Muses would speak with Shakespeare's fine filed phrase, if they would speak English.”
 This book refers to twelve plays written by Shakespeare – Two Gentlemen of Verona, Comedy of Errors, Love's Labours Lost, Love Labours Won, Midsummer's Night Dream, Merchant of Venice, Richard II, Richard III, Henry the IV, King John, Titus Andronicus and Romeo and Juliet.
 This is one reason we know these plays were written no later than 1598.
 The mention of Love's Labor's Won intrigues scholars, especially since it is mentioned again in a 1603 book seller's catalogue.
 The play has never been found and it was not published in the First Folio.
 Some scholars speculate that it may have been an alternate title for another comedy, perhaps Much Ado About Nothing.

-- The Passionate Pilgrim (1599) is a poetry anthology published by William Jaggard, who later printed the first folio.
+- The Passionate Pilgrim (1599) is a poetry anthology published in octavo format by William Jaggard, who later printed the first folio.
 This book contains twenty poems that Jaggard purported to be written by Shakespeare but only five are now considered authentic.